dchen71/kitto_katsu/README.md

 # kitto_katsu
-A site which contains generalized information about Japanese Kit Kats as well as map data for the stores in Japan
+A site which contains generalized information about Japanese Kit Kats as well as map data for the stores in Japan.
+Utilizes responsive design to allow similar viewing experience for mobile users and desktop users.